deepthy-dileep/InforiverAnalyticsBook/chapters/240_chapter4_comparative_analysis_analytics_vs_dax.md

 Running_Total = RUNNING_SUM([Sales])
 ```

+The documentation shows that Analytics+ provides multiple ways to create running totals:

+1. **Using the formula approach**: Create a calculated measure with the RUNNING_SUM function
+2. **Using the Additional Series feature**: As stated in the documentation, "With Analytics+, you can plot the Running total/Running average/Pareto analysis/Percentage contribution.
+Enable the Additional series toggle to choose a specific type."

+The documentation includes animated examples showing how users can select "Running total" from a dropdown menu to instantly add this calculation to their visualization.

-The DAX version requires understanding of filter manipulation and date relationships, while the Analytics+ version uses a purpose-built function that aligns with the business concept.
+The DAX version requires understanding of filter manipulation and date relationships, while the Analytics+ version offers both a purpose-built function and a no-code option through the Additional Series feature.

 ### Scenario 4: Top N Analysis with Others